No, I’m not talking about wizards, but just regular Wi-Fi tech, which is cooler than magic anyway.

 - The AiMesh feature is available in Merlin (starting with version 384), and you can use routers of either firmware together.

-But that’s about the only shortcoming of using Merlin, which doesn’t exist if you use Merlin throughout.
-Also, the performance of a mixed system proved to be fast and reliable in my trial.
+But that was about the only shortcoming of using Merlin in my short experience, which wouldn’t exist if you use Merlin throughout or at least in the primary router.
+Also, the performance of a hybrid system proved to be fast and reliable in my brief trial.

 Asus’s take on Merlin

-But the company did tell me one thing that’s very important: Putting Merlin on Asus hardware will not affect its warranty.
+But the company did tell me one crucial thing: Putting Merlin on Asus hardware will not affect its warranty.
 Specifically, a representative told me:

 “[…] as long as the router does not break/fail during the firmware change process, we will still provide the warranty for the hardware.
 The 3rd party software is not tested by ASUS, so we do not provide the warranty for the 3rd party software.“

-How to put Merlin on your Asus router
+How to manually flash (Merlin) firmware on an Asus router

-The good news is flashing your router from Asuswrt to Merlin is the same as upgrading the stock firmware manually.
+The good news is that flashing your router from Asuswrt to Merlin is the same as manually upgrading the stock firmware.
 It’s easy enough.

-Here’s the Merlin firmware link for all supported routers.
-You want to download the latest Release version, though you can also try the Beta if you want to be adventurous.
+Here’s the Merlin link for all supported routers.
+You want to download the latest Release version, though you can also try the beta if you want to be adventurous.

-The download file comes in the .zip format, which is a compressed folder.
-You first need to open this file (double click on it) and then get the actual firmware file out.
+The download file comes in the .zip format, a compressed folder.
+You first need to open this file (double-click on it) and then get the actual firmware file out.
 The file you want is named after the router’s model and the firmware version.

 In my case, I dragged and dropped the file onto a folder called “Merlin” on my Windows 10 computer’s desktop.
 The point is you need to remember where you put this firmware file.